oli-yun/Dependency-LJP/README.md

 - data_preprocess.py: preprocess data for Dependent-T5.
 - parameters.py: define parameters of Dependent-T5.
 - train_tools.py: traning and evaluation code of Dependent-T5.
-- nli.py: run it to train and test mT5-Text Matching for LJP.
 - main.py: run it to train and test Dependent T5 for LJP.

 ## Data